Yoga Body Types

 The symptoms when Vata is out of balance are fatigue, insomnia, headaches, fear, restlessness, stress, joint pain, constipation, excessive weight loss, sciatica, cramps, arthritis, earache.
 Not all the symptoms may be present, but as the imbalance increases and becomes chronic, the symptoms will keep on developing.

 What Foods Should Vata Avoid?

 Avoid caffeine, alcohol and chocolate, so you don’t aggravate your Vata body type.

 The Kapha body type is characterised by having a muscular and stocky build, large eyes, dark hair, prominent teeth, moist skin.
 Kapha tends to have a loving, kind and peaceful approach to life.
 Kapha tends to be patient, compassionate, lazy, calm and cheerful.

-The foods you should avoid not to aggravate your Kapha body type, are sugary, cold foods and drinks and inactivity.
+The foods you should avoid to aggravate your Kapha body type are sugary, cold foods and drinks, and inactivity.